Hey you, it’s time to TREAT YO SHELF

 I personally prefer using scrapbooking paper because it is cheaper than vinyl and wallpaper, and you can stick new designs over it when you want a new and refreshed look!

 To Treat Yo Shelf, you can feature some plants to add a nice touch of life to a shelf that has been missing out on the wholesome and happy life that it deserves.

 Since Antoni is all about healthy eating, I made sure to add lots of greens to my shelf!
-If your shelf is going to be in a place with a lot of natural light, then I would recommend adding some nice living succulents.
+If your shelf will be in a place with a lot of natural light, then I would recommend adding some nice living succulents.

 STEP 4: Be Inspired by Karamo:

 To Treat Yo Shelf, you need to really think about the people, moments, and experiences that are most memorable for you.
 Your shelf needs some inspiration, so you can treat it by adding pictures of your favorite people, your memories, or some life lessons that you stand by.

 I didn’t want to publish pictures of my entire life online, so I decided to add some pictures of my favorite people– James Baldwin and Frida Khalo.
 Then, I added an LGBTQIA all-inclusive image that I bought online as some love for all people.
 I believe my shelf feels the inspiration and motivation to be a better…umm.
 Shelf.